ecmwf/earthkit-data/docs/guide/sources.rst

   :param str dataset: the name of the WEkEO dataset
   :param tuple *args: specify the request as a dict
-  :param bool prompt: when True it can offer a prompt to specify the credentials for hda_ and write them into the default RC file ``~/.hdarc``.
+  :param bool prompt: if ``True``, it can offer a prompt to specify the credentials for hda_ and write them into the default RC file ``~/.hdarc``.
 The prompt only appears when:

     - no hda_ RC file exists at the default location ``~/.hdarc``
     - no hda_ RC file exists at the location specified via the ``HDA_RC`` environment variable